Human factors in diving safety: Equipment

-Proper ergonomic engineering can reduce the physical demands on the diver due to the equipment, but it also important for equipment design to consider psychological aspects.
+Proper ergonomic engineering can reduce the physical demands on the diver due to the equipment, but it is also important for equipment design to consider psychological aspects.
 Research by Morgan and others has shown that anxiety states may be a response to disordered breathing caused by use of breathing apparatus, and that some people experience respiratory distress or panic behaviour while doing physical exercise wearing scuba.
 Morgan has also recommended that more research be done on psychological aspects of human-respirator interface.

 Procedures

 Diving procedures are promulgated in many forms, including: